 Hebden Bridge resident Barry Greenwood said he was "relieved" but he wanted something done immediately.

-Craig McGarvey, from the EA, said the plans would be drawn up by a working party of representatives form the agency, British Waterways, Yorkshire Water and the local community.'Had enough'
+Craig McGarvey, from the EA, said the plans would be drawn up by a working party of representatives form the agency, British Waterways, Yorkshire Water and the local community.

 He said they would be taken to the regional flood defence committee by the end of the year to identify funding sources.